kaushik1091/RefMonitor/README.md

 <Restricted Python is a sandbox environment where the trusted computing base has been reduced to minimum>

-This code serves as a security layer on a file which checks the permissions of a user about to perform any operation on the file and allow/disallow accordingly.
+This code serves as a security layer on a file which checks the permissions of a user about to perform any operation on the file and allow/disallow it accordingly.